 In most cases, the plaintiff or defendant can claim contributory negligence or comparative negligence as a defense.
 Contributory negligence is the belief that the plaintiff is partially responsible for the accident by their own negligent behavior.
 This defense is recognized by a few states such as North Carolina, Alabama, and Maryland.
 Contributory negligence is a very harsh defense and it prevents sufferers from receiving any compensation for the accident.

 The comparative negligence takes a few different forms.
-Pure comparative negligence states that victims can receive damages despite their involvement in the accident.
+Pure comparative negligence states that person can receive damages despite their involvement in the accident.
 That means even if the party is 100% at fault, they can still receive compensation.
-Modified comparative negligence means that victims receive partial compensation if they take less than 50% responsibility for the accident.
+Modified comparative negligence means that person receive partial compensation if they take less than 50% responsibility for the accident.
 In Colorado, contributory negligence does not prevent a claimant from receiving recovery, provided that claimant’s negligence is not greater than defendant’s.
 But any damages allowed will be diminished in proportion to the claimant’s degree of negligence.

 Getting A Car Accident Lawyer